 A designated HPSA indicates an inadequate number of healthcare providers for population groups (a patient to physician ratio of 3,500:1).
 These designations consider the healthcare needs within the populations relative to the number of physicians available.

-Here are the 10 states that could use virtual primary care the most based on the population sizes living in HPSAs (as of September 30, 2022):
+Here are the top 10 states that could use virtual primary care the most based on the population sizes living in HPSAs (as of November, 2023):

-- Texas: Nearly 7.5 million live in a designated HPSA – 1 in 4 adults.
+- Texas: Nearly 7.5 million live in a designated HPSA – almost 1 in 4 adults.

-- New York: Nearly 6.5 million live in a designated HPSA – almost 1 in 3 adults.
+- New York: Over 6.5 million live in a designated HPSA – 1 in 3 adults.

-- Illinois: 3.6 million live in a designated HPSA – more than 1 in 4 adults.
+- Illinois: 3.7 million live in a designated HPSA – almost 1 in 3 adults.

 - Michigan: More than 3.5 million live in a designated HPSA – more than 1 in 3 adults.